 Texting in traffic like David Beckham isn’t the only offense that could see British motorists have their license taken away, drivers have been reminded.

 Driving specialists from LeaseCar.uk have highlighted what constitutes using a mobile phone behind the wheel, along with other unsafe conduct that could see Brits banned as well as fined.

-It comes after the former England international footballer was hit with a six month ban from the roads yesterday, for using his mobile phone while driving his Bentley through London’s West End last November.
+It comes after the former England international footballer was hit with a six-month ban from the roads yesterday, for using his mobile phone while driving his Bentley through London’s West End last November.

 The penalty for using a mobile phone at the wheel doubled a couple of years ago to £200 and six penalty points – enough to disqualify those with less than two years’ experience.

-Most motorists will be fully aware that driving while under the influence of drink or drugs, without insurance or an MOT, or at excessive speed could see them removed from the roads, but other offences can also lead to a driving ban which could even be immediate.
+Most motorists will be fully aware that driving while under the influence of drink or drugs, without insurance or an MOT, or at excessive speed could see them removed from the roads, but other offenses can also lead to a driving ban which could even be immediate.

 On the topic of driving offenses, did you know that a DUI is the most commonly pardoned criminal conviction in Canada?

 In Canada, most impaired driving charges are dealt with summarily by the courts and the usual sentence is a fine and a suspended license.

 However, a pardon or record suspension allows people who were convicted of a criminal offense, but have completed their sentence and demonstrated they are law-abiding citizens, to have their criminal record kept separate and apart from other active criminal records.

 You can learn more about securing a Pardons Canada by heading to pardonsandwaivers.com.